Carolyn Gage

 Back to The Artist Jeanna Bauck...
 So the subject has been interrupted, but she is not disturbed.
 In fact, she is leaning forward eagerly, toward the source of the interruption, who must be Bertha herself.
 Jeanna is smiling, her lips parted.
 Her expression is one of ease and delight: “What is it, liebchen?”

 And she does something else that is very comme les garçons: She crosses her legs.
 In 1881, ladies only crossed their ankles.
 Leg-crossing was the exclusive purview of males, at least in portraiture.
 But here’s the thing: Jeanna isn’t posing.
 That’s the point.
 Like the vine leaves over her head, Jeanna arranges herself as suits her nature.
-Just as they grow toward the light, so she leans forward toward the object of her affection.
+Just as they grow toward the window light, so she leans forward toward the light of her love.
 And in return, the painter is capturing an image of her lover being herself, because... what could be more beautiful?

 PictureExample of a notebook necklace